 FY 2021 TTP Safety Fund

-A new category was established in FY21, the Systemic Roadway Departure Countermeasures category.
-The Risk Assessment Form used to apply for this category may be useful for Tribes studying roadway departure issues even outside of the grant cycle.
+The Systemic Roadway Departure Countermeasures category streamlines the application process for Tribes wanting to address roadway departure crashes, which represent two-thirds of fatalities in Tribal areas.
+The Risk Assessment Form used to apply for this category may be useful for Tribes studying roadway departure issues.

 Prior Year TTP Safety Funding Awards Lists